©2025 Fable Group Inc.

 Publisher Description

-Tor Books now proudly presents Moorcock's first independent novel in nine years, a tale both fantastical and autobiographical, a celebration of London and what it meant to be young there in the years after World War II.
+In this genre-bending mashup of autobiographical and speculative fiction, Moorcock weaves elements from his own life with an invented mythology in a celebration of London and what it meant to be young there in the years after World War II.
 The Whispering Swarm is the first in a trilogy that will follow a young man named Michael as he simultaneously discovers himself and a secret realm hidden deep in the heart of London.
+This critically acclaimed novel marks Moorcock's triumphant return to independent publishing after nine years.

 At the Publisher's request, this title is being sold without Digital Rights Management Software (DRM) applied.